leslieDLcy/double_event_dataset/README.md

         # take the trace with more points:
         maxtrace, mintrace = (trace1, trace2) if len(trace1) >= len(trace2) \
             else (trace2, trace1)
-        # take NUM_MULTIEVENT random points from max_trace:
+        # take NUM_MULTIEVENT random point indices from max_trace:
         pts = np.random.choice(len(maxtrace), NUM_MULTIEVENT, p=None)
         # p above is a probability distribution with length=len(max_t).
         # None means: use linear distribution.
-        # Change as you like (see numpy doc in case)
+Change as you like
+        # (see numpy doc in case)

+        # create multi event traces:
         multievent_traces = []
         for pt_ in pts:
             # now overlap mintrace over maxtrace, starting at index `pt_`